rstudio/gt/README.md

 There are six datasets included in **gt**: `countrypops`, `sza`, `gtcars`, `sp500`, `pizzaplace`, and `exibble`.
-All of them are useful for experimenting with the API.
+All of them are useful for experimenting with the package functions.

 <p align="center">